SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 It's a big deal, sure; but it's an easy decision to make.  _So make it._

-Green's obviously heartfelt plea, on a personal basis:
+Green's obviously heartfelt plea, in personal language:
 > "Hi, I'm Hank Green.
 I make science videos.
 I've been making educational videos for
 > people for free on the internet for over 10 years, and maybe you want to do me a favor!
 >